janos-ss/exclusion-test/README.md

 python template engine

 # Motivations
-I want to have a public piece of code to show that I can code.
+This personal project had been published just to show I can produce clean project for potential recrutors.
-So I just took a piece from one of my personal project than I cleaned out to publish it on github in order to show the world:
+So I just took a piece from one of my personal project than I cleaned out to publish on github.

-* I have somes dev/ops skills
-* I can manage a python project

-Procedure:

-* Put auto linter, test checker, test coverage report on githook. (see dev directory)
-* Defining clean architecture for my old code
-* Implement unitest for each class of the archi
-* Change code to match architecture, run against the tests, commit test and class when it pass.
+This project had been created in the beginning to allow template modification based on value files.
+At that time I would only need to do union feature (se below).
+Now I would like to improve the parser to expose set arithmetic on value files.

 Hopefully this repo may be usefull for you.
-Here is the "online doc", each class function is documented by docstring.
+Here is the "online doc", each function is documented by docstring.

+# Contribute
+Any pr is welcome.
+Run dev/.githooks/shareHooks.bash to use my ci setup for this project (autolinting at comit and test before pushing)

+For now I mainely want to create a true parser, and to divide the template class into expression and templates.
+The expression class would define what is the intersection of two expression, negation and so on.
+The parser would return an abstract tree that this expression would use to combinate simple template handler result in the good way.

 # Doc
-TODO = I am gonna implement it when I am free.
-The rest is allready there.
-I am actually coding tests.
-I will push the first release when every thing is okay.

 ## Exemple
 The aim is to transform a template string such as that one: